HR/Crypter/readme.md

 ```javascript
 /^(?=.*[a-zA-Z])(?=.*\d)(?=.*[$@!%*#?&]).{8,}$/
 ```
+### What are MasterPass credentials?
+MasterPass credentials are a set of values that are required to derive the MasterPassKey from the MasterPass.
+The values have a pseudo-random element and are cryptographically linked.
+Every MasterPass set or reset with Crypter has a unique set of MasterPass credentials which yield a different MasterPassKey even if any number of the MasterPass are the same.

 ### How do I export my MasterPass credentials?
 To export the MasterPass credentials, you have to first open the Crypter